Employee Benefits Program Policy

 - The administrator must file the Annual Information Returns required under Pension Benefits Standards Act, 1985 or reports required under equivalent provincial legislation and the Income Tax Act.

-- The employer will ensure that the annual audit report filed with AANDC contains the information required to be reported regarding the pension and employee benefits plans and their funding.
+- The employer will ensure that the annual audit report filed with INAC contains the information required to be reported regarding the pension and employee benefits plans and their funding.
 For eligible employers for whom funding is provided through multi-year agreements, a list of eligible positions and total payroll must be provided with the annual reports.

-- The eligible employer must not terminate or amend the plan, or the trust agreement or insurance contract without notifying and obtaining approval from Office of the Superintendent of Financial Institutions or provincial regulator, and, as appropriate, AANDC.
+- The eligible employer must not terminate or amend the plan, or the trust agreement or insurance contract without notifying and obtaining approval from Office of the Superintendent of Financial Institutions or provincial regulator, and, as appropriate, INAC.